mlaak/robot32/README.md

 ![Image of project archidecture](https://github.com/mlaak/robot32/blob/main/doc/r32diagram3.png?raw=true)

+### Experts

+Experts in this system function similarly to lightweight microservices.
+While they typically operate under the same Apache server rather than in separate containers, they maintain independence from both each other and the main system.
+Their primary requirement is access to configuration files.

+This architecture aims to enhance the system's modularity.
+To reduce code duplication, commonly used logic is centralized in libraries, which can be found at https://github.com/mlaak/robot32lib.
+For instance, GPTlib handles the complexities associated with Large Language Models (LLMs).

+Each expert maintains its own copies of the libraries it requires.
+These libraries are acquired either through Composer or through a custom system (which will be discussed in more detail later).

+This approach allows for greater flexibility and easier maintenance, as experts can be developed, updated, or replaced independently without affecting the entire system.
+It also facilitates easier scaling and potential future containerization if needed.

+An expert is like a lightweight microservice.
+However these experts often run under same apache server (not in separate container, though they could).
+These 'lightwight microservices' are independent from others and independent from the main system - they only need access to conf files.
+Using this approach I am trying to make the system more modular.
+To minimize code duplication, a lot of re-occuring logic is put into libraries (under https://github.com/mlaak/robot32lib).
+For example GPTlib deals with the intricacies of dealing with LLMs (Large Language ai Models).
+Each expert has their own copies of the libraries they use (downloaded by composer or our own system - about that later).

+An example of expert is the 'illustrator' (located html/experts/illustrator).
+It

 Based on the provided plan, it seems that the student's project, named Robot32, is primarily focused on developing a website (Robot32.com) that features a helpful AI, particularly in the field of technology, robotics, and automation.
 The AI will be built using open-source large language models (LLMs) from Mistral, such as Mistral 7b, Mixtral 8x7b, and Mixtral 8x22b.